You want a ghostwriter to pen a memoir that reflects your thoughts and feelings, life story, and philosophy.

 I’m a ghostwriter, and I’m here to write your memoir.

 I am the very best at what I do for one simple reason: I’m the only ghostwriter working for the public who uses a humorous writing style to heighten and explore the events of your life.

 My memoirs entertain with an easy-going, novel-like style that brings out the best in your personality.
 This style is also termed “narrative nonfiction.”
 I use humorous writing because it keeps readers reading, and it’s the most natural style for me.
 In fact, I consider this humorous writing style a strength of mine—a unique take on the world that few other biographers have mastered.

 Events of the past can’t be changed, yet how we look at those events can.
 By taking a lighthearted view of life’s ups and downs, we insulate ourselves from the tendency to let triumphs go to our heads and failures, to our hearts.
-That said, I don’t know of another biographer working for the public who exhibits my unique understanding of irony and playfulness.
+That said, I don’t know of another biographer or ghostwriter working for the public who exhibits my unique understanding of irony and playfulness.
 This style elevates the meaning of each scene, enabling readers to laugh even as they cry.

-I’ve cowritten or ghostwritten more than fifteen memoirs, and if you’ll allow me, I’m ready to offer memoir help by honing the poignant, powerful, and hilarious moments of your life into a focused story.
+I’ve cowritten or ghostwritten more than twenty memoirs, and if you’ll allow me, I’m ready to offer memoir help by honing the poignant, powerful, and hilarious moments of your life into a focused story.